nbonfire/python-sdk-samples/README.md

 3. By default the num of faces detected by the script is 1.

-4.
+4. Example Usages:

     i.
 Command to run the script with webcam:

             python3 affvisionpy-sample.py -d <path/to/data/directory> -c <camera_id> -n <num_of_faces_to_detect>

-            Note: If the camera id is not supplied, by default the camera_id 0 is taken
+       **Note:** If the camera id is not supplied, by default the camera_id is set to 0.

     ii.
 Command to run the script with a video file:

             python3 affvisionpy-sample.py -d <path/to/data/directory> -n <num_of_faces_to_detect> -v </path/to/video/file>

-            A csv file is written with the metrics.
-By default the csv file will be named "default.csv".

-            The script displays real-time metrics on the screen for both video and webcam options.

-            To get the output metrics in a file of your choice, give the name of the file with -f on the command line.

-            To get the output video, use the option -o along with the output file name.
+    iii.
+Command to run the script with a webcam and save the CSV file to a filename of your choice:

+         python3 affvisionpy-sample.py -d <path/to/data/directory> -c <camera_id> -n <num_of_faces_to_detect> -f <filename>

+    iv.
+Command to run the script with a video file and save output video AVI file to a filename of your choice:

+         python3 affvisionpy-sample.py -d <path/to/data/directory> -n <num_of_faces_to_detect> -v </path/to/video/file> -o <filename>

+    v.
+Command to run the script with a webcam and save the CSV file and output video AVI file to filenames of your choice:

+        python3 affvisionpy-sample.py -d <path/to/data/directory> -n <num_of_faces_to_detect> -v </path/to/video/file> -o <filename> -f <filename>

+## Additional Notes ##

-5. For both video and webcam options, a csv file is written with the metrics.
-By default the csv file will be named "default.csv".
+5. For both video and webcam options, a CSV file is written with the metrics.
+By default, the CSV file will be named "default.csv".

-6. When a webcam is used as an input, the script displays real-time metrics on the screen.
+6. For both video and webcam options, the script displays real-time metrics on the screen.

 7. To get the output metrics in a file of your choice, give the name of the file with -f on the command line.

 8. To get the output video, use the option -o along with the output file name.